Trollmeneerr/TTS-Truffle/Readme.md

 This will filter out inappropriate messages from being spoken.

 P.S.
 It can trigger false positives in my case i had 95% accuracy!

+## Changing key binds/perfixes
+These are your controls for the TTS while it is running.

+If you want to change them here is a guide:

+Edit TTS.py and look for this section

+    # ─── HOTKEYS ──────────────────────────────────────
+    PREFIX        = "!tts"
+    HOTKEY_SKIP   = ";"
+    HOTKEY_TOGGLE_PREFIX = "ctrl+alt+p"
+    HOTKEY_TOGGLE_TTS = "ctrl+alt+t"

+Here you can change:
+* The prefix that a message must start with to trigger TTS.
+* The hotkey for skipping the current message.
+* The hotkey for toggling whether the prefix is required.
+* The hotkey to pause or resume TTS.

 ## (OPTIONAL) Install other Piper TTS Models